 - usually none

-- review all available imaging to confirm the indication for the procedure.
-It also helps to assess renal anatomy and establish safe access route to the kidney.
+- review all available imaging to confirm the indication for the procedure and assess renal anatomy and establish safe access route to the kidney

 - check full blood count and coagulation profile to assess the risk of haemorrhage